-At Bauer Crider Kenny & Parry, our Clearwater criminal defense attorneys work to bring some sanity to the system.
+At Bauer Crider Kenny & Parry, our Clearwater probation violation attorneys work to bring some sanity to the system.
 We will attempt to show that your alleged probation violation was not a violation at all or was only a minor mistake that did not violate the spirit or intent of the rules.

 Over the years, we have achieved positive results for clients charged with probation violation.
 While no attorney can make promises about the outcome of any case, we can promise to take your case seriously and give it the personal attention it deserves.